addyosmani/backbone-fundamentals/chapters/10-pagination.md

 **Let's now take a look at exactly what we're getting out of the box:**

 Backbone.Paginator is a set of opinionated components for paginating collections of data using Backbone.js.
-It aims to provide both solutions for assisting with pagination of requests to a server (e.g an API) as well as pagination of single-loads of data, where we may wish to further paginate a collection of N results into M pages within a view.
+It aims to provide both solutions for assisting with pagination of requests to a server (e.g. an API) as well as pagination of single-loads of data, where we may wish to further paginate a collection of N results into M pages within a view.

 ![](img/paginator-ui.png)

 Backbone.Paginator supports two main pagination components:

 * **Backbone.Paginator.requestPager**: For pagination of requests between a client and a server-side API
-* **Backbone.Paginator.clientPager**: For pagination of data returned from a server which you would like to further paginate within the UI (e.g 60 results are returned, paginate into 3 pages of 20)
+* **Backbone.Paginator.clientPager**: For pagination of data returned from a server which you would like to further paginate within the UI (e.g. 60 results are returned, paginate into 3 pages of 20)

 ### Live Examples